dzap/test-html-css/README.md

 + Please use your judgement to make this page responsive.
 It doesn’t need to be anything fancy, just an appropriately styled mobile and desktop version.
 A single breakpoint will suffice.

 **Bonus Tasks**
-Extra consideration will be given if you can additionally complete the following tasks.
+<p>Extra consideration will be given if you can additionally complete the following tasks.</p>
 + Please ensure the page is functional in IE9+.
 Pixel perfection is not required, but please ensure the page is functional.
 + Use a "mobile first" approach to responsive design.
 + Please complete the following items without use of a responsive framework, using only CSS media queries.